Restless (Buffy the Vampire Slayer): Analysis

 Each dream acts as a character study, exploring the fears and future of the dreamer.
 Willow, Xander, and Giles are stalked by a shadowy figure, then killed within their dreams.
 The way in which each is killed is directly related to the role they had assumed when melding with Buffy in the previous episode—that role is indicated by the Tarot-like card used to symbolize the character's essence.
 Willow's card had been Spiritus, representing her magical powers; she is killed by having her spirit sucked out of her.
 Xander's card had been Animus, representing his heart; he is killed by having his heart ripped out.
 Giles had been represented by the card Sophus, a symbol of his intellect and role as teacher; he is killed by being scalped.
 Buffy's card, Manus, was representative of her physical strength.
 In her dream the stalker is revealed as the primitive first slayer, who confronts her aggressively.
 The two fight, but the First Slayer is defeated when Buffy realizes a key difference between them: the First Slayer was alone and isolated, while Buffy is unique among Slayers in that she has friends and a life beyond slaying, factors which make her the greatest Slayer ever.

 In Willow's dream she has an intimate conversation with her girlfriend Tara while painting a Sapphic love poem on her bare back.
-She talks about her unwillingness to leave Tara’s dorm room, a place of comfort and security, but finds herself at college anyway.
+She talks about her unwillingness to leave Tara's dorm room, a place of comfort and security, but finds herself at college anyway.
 She struggles to find her place in a bizarre school theater production, apparently Death of a Salesman, while her friends and classmates are fully costumed, prepared, and ready to go on stage.
 Her confusion represents her lack of self-confidence, her fear that she still does not fit in or have a place in the world, unlike those around her, who are notably less intelligent but instinctively understand the strange idiosyncratic rules.
 She wears ordinary clothes, but the others repeatedly comment on the excellence of her "costume", a reference to her fear that her friends do not see what she has grown into, but rather what she was when younger: nerdy and awkward.
 This fear is confirmed when Buffy strips off her shirt and jeans, revealing the same unfashionable turtleneck and corduroy jumper she wore in episode one of the series, four years earlier, before her demon-fighting experiences and study of magic increased her confidence and competence.
-Willow stands anxiously at the front of the class, trying to read a paper, while her classmates express their boredom with listening to her and Oz whispers into Tara's ear, until she is attacked by the First Slayer and her breath is sucked out of her body.
+Willow stands anxiously at the front of the class, trying to read a paper, while her classmates express their boredom with listening to her and Oz flirtily whispers into Tara's ear, until she is attacked by the First Slayer and her breath is sucked out of her body.